Lumavate-Team/documentation/COMPONENTS.rst

 .. _component-sets:

-Component-Sets
+Component Sets
 --------------

-Component-sets are bundled web components.
+Component sets are bundled web components.
 For more information on web components, please consult `webcomponents.org <https://www.webcomponents.org/introduction>`_.

-Any component-set can be used by any widget or microservice immediately after upload as long as the proper tags are used.
-For widgets, these tags allow extra UI features and functionality to be used by multiple widgets.
-For microservices, these tags allow the component-set to compile and redistribute microservice information to other tools.
+Any component set can be used by any widget or microservice immediately after upload as long as the proper tags are used.
+For widgets, these tags add extra UI features and functionality.
+For microservices, these tags allow the component set to compile and redistribute microservice information to other tools.

-Component-sets cannot be used to create an experience without the presence of a widget.
-Instead, component-sets help by adding additional UI and functions that can be used by multiple tools.
+Component sets cannot be used to create an experience without the presence of a widget.
+Instead, component sets help by adding additional UI and functions that can be used by multiple tools.

-Component-sets should be used when an application:
+Component sets should be used when an application:
  * Provides client-side rendering and logic
  * Provides frequently used UI/UX tasks
  * Communicates information between multiple tools